 Once you've noted down any end dates of the available offers (some are ongoing, but could still be withdrawn at any time), you can prioritise the ones that are due to expire.

 - Check how quickly each bank pays the freebie so you can time switches.
-For example, Nationwide usually pays its free cash incentive within 10 days of the switch, First Direct is 28 days and HSBC 30 days.
+For example, some banks will pay the cash incentive in around 7 to 10 days of the switch, others might take a month or longer.
 You can then work out if you've enough time to switch to one, get the freebie, and switch to the next before the offer ends (assuming it has an end date).

 - Check if you could qualify for another switch incentive from each bank at a later date.
-For example, HSBC will typically pay its freebie to customers that haven't had its current account in three or so years, while First Direct and Nationwide will only ever pay it once (you'll find the latest criteria listed in our Best bank accounts guide).
+For example, HSBC will typically pay its freebie (when it's on) to customers that haven't had its current account in three or so years, while First Direct and Nationwide will only ever pay theirs once (you'll find the latest criteria listed in our Best bank accounts guide).

 Knowing which banks do and don't pay out again can also help you to work your ideal switching order.
 For example, to set the clock ticking so you qualify for the HSBC deal again sooner, you could choose to switch to that one first (again, if it's on).

 Once you've determined your optimum order of accounts to switch to first, make sure you study the eligibility criteria carefully so you don't accidentally miss out on any freebies.
 There are two main things to watch out for: